cryptobern/cryptobern.github.io/_posts/2022-11-12-permissionless.md

 found in [textbooks on distributed algorithms](http://distributedprogramming.net), and the recent [HotStuff protocol](https://doi.org/10.1145/3293611.3331591) also works in this model.
 Every node _knows_ all others that participate.
+(Proof-of-Stake is similar, except nodes know how much total stake there is instead of the identity of the other participants.)
 In these algorithms and also in the corresponding practical systems, any set of _more than (N+F)/2_ participating nodes form a _quorum_.